Kong/developer.konghq.com/app/_kong_entities/service.md

 ## What is a service?

-In {{site.base_gateway}}, a service is an abstraction of an existing upstream application.
-Services can store collections of objects like plugin configurations, and policies, and they can be associated with routes.
+{{ page.description }} Services can store collections of objects like plugin configurations, and policies, and they can be associated with routes.

 When defining a service, the administrator provides a name and the upstream application connection information.
 The connection details can be provided in the url field as a single string, or by providing individual values for protocol, host, port, and path individually.